bljaime/Twitter_SparkStreaming/README.md

 # Plotting in real time the most popular Twitter hashtags with SparkStreaming.

-Simple application that plots out the popularity of tags associated with incoming tweets streamed live from twitter.
+Simple application that plots out the popularity of tags associated with incoming tweets streamed live from Twitter.

 ## Quick Start